Bozeman Real Estate Seller Tips

-I do not recommend that you place your property for sale by owner (FISBO), place it on the internet yourself, or, in an effort to see if an offers will materialize, insist on pricing your property considerably more than the market can bare.
+I do not recommend that you place your property for sale by owner (FISBO); place it on the internet yourself; or, in an effort to see if any offers materialize, price your property considerably more than the market can bare.
 Use a seasoned Bozeman REALTOR®; I will find you buyers.

 You Can Help In The Sale